appium/appium-espresso-driver/README.md

 appium:appWaitActivity | Identifier of the first activity that the application invokes.
 If not provided then equals to `appium:appActivity`.
 Read [How To Troubleshoot Activities Startup](https://github.com/appium/appium/blob/master/docs/en/writing-running-appium/android/activity-startup.md) for more details appium:appWaitPackage | Identifier of the first package that is invoked first.
 If not provided then equals to `appium:appPackage`.
 Read [How To Troubleshoot Activities Startup](https://github.com/appium/appium/blob/master/docs/en/writing-running-appium/android/activity-startup.md) for more details appium:appWaitDuration | Maximum amount of milliseconds to wait until the application under test is started (e. g. an activity returns the control to the caller). `20000` ms by default.
-Read [How To Troubleshoot Activities Startup](https://github.com/appium/appium/blob/master/docs/en/writing-running-appium/android/activity-startup.md) for more details appium:intentOptions | The mapping of custom options for the intent that is going to be started.
-Read TBD for more details. appium:activityOptions | The mapping of custom options for the activity that is going to be started.
-Read TBD for more details. appium:androidInstallTimeout | Maximum amount of milliseconds to wait until the application under test is installed. `90000` ms by default appium:autoGrantPermissions | Whether to grant all the requested application permissions automatically when a test starts(`true`). `false` by default appium:otherApps | Allows to set one or more comma-separated paths to Android packages that are going to be installed along with the main application under test.
+Read [How To Troubleshoot Activities Startup](https://github.com/appium/appium/blob/master/docs/en/writing-running-appium/android/activity-startup.md) for more details appium:intentOptions | The mapping of custom options for the intent that is going to be passed to the main app activity.
+Check [Intent Options](#intent-options) for more details. appium:activityOptions | The mapping of custom options for the main app activity that is going to be started.
+Check [Activity Options](#activity-options) for more details. appium:androidInstallTimeout | Maximum amount of milliseconds to wait until the application under test is installed. `90000` ms by default appium:autoGrantPermissions | Whether to grant all the requested application permissions automatically when a test starts(`true`). `false` by default appium:otherApps | Allows to set one or more comma-separated paths to Android packages that are going to be installed along with the main application under test.
 This might be useful if the tested app has dependencies